dildeolupbiten/VolumeControl/README.md

 # VolumeControl

-VolumeControl is a mix of canvas objects that is aimed to be used as an alternative Tkinter Scale widget.
+VolumeControl is a mix of canvas objects that is aimed to be used as an alternative for Tkinter Scale widget.
 ## How to use

     import tkinter as tk